-ct sheep BREEDERS ASSOC.
+ct sheep BREEDERS ASSOCiation, inc.

-2025 BLANKET
+2026 BLANKET

-Plan NOW as 2025 Wool Collection is Sunday, June 1st from 9am to 1:30pm at UConn in the Lower Swine Barn, Horsebarn Hill Road, Storrs, CT.
+Plan NOW as 2026 Wool Collection is Sunday, May 31st from 9:00 am to 1:00 pm at UConn in the Lower Swine Barn, Horsebarn Hill Road, Storrs, CT.

-If you are interested in participating in the 2025 CT Blanket you must be a member of CSBA, Inc. and have taken the Wool Quality Workshop.
-The last chance to get certified before the June 1st collection date will be held at the CT Sheep, Wool & Fiber Festival on Saturday, April 26th.
+If you are interested in participating in the 2026 CT Blanket you must be a member of CSBA, Inc. and have taken the Wool Quality Workshop.
+The last chance to get certified before the May 31st collection date will be held at the CT Sheep, Wool & Fiber Festival on Saturday, April 25th.
 This year we have decided to have multiple workshops.
 The fleeces from the sheep that are shorn at the Shearing Demonstrations, occuring every hour, will be skirted immediately following shearing.
 There will be a sign in sheet for anyone wanting certification at that time.

-Things to keep in mind for the 2025 wool collection.
+Things to keep in mind for the 2026 wool collection.

 - The area we have to work in is very small so please be prepared plus we have to be done & out of there by 2pm.
 Please do not arrive late (ex.
 12:30 with a boat load of wool.)
 Done & out means wool bags sewn up, labeled, stacked on the upper level of the barn, equipment put away and floor swept, list of bags by color, pounds, how many bags total and a picture taken of all of them.